rahulbansal16/stormy-chrome/README.md

 # stormy-chrome
-Stormy Chrome Extension allows users to quickly search the React Error by clicking on the Error Link directly
+Stormy Chrome Extension allows users to quickly search the React Error by clicking on the Error Message directly